 For instance, prior to Cooleaf, a lot of the virtual connection happened on Shipt’s Slack channels.
-But as engagement grew on Cooleaf, Shipt team members extended that into their thriving Slack channels with personalized slackmojis surrounding Cooleaf.
+But as employee engagement grew on Cooleaf, Shipt team members extended that into their thriving Slack channels with personalized slackmojis surrounding Cooleaf.

 And as 600 teammates joined Shipt during the pandemic, Shipt incorporated Cooleaf into their orientation.
 Cooleaf was an added perk of course, but as new teammates kicked off with points to welcome them to the platform, it also encouraged them to recognize peers and join in on virtual events immediately.

 Shipt also continues to grow their work on diversity, equity, and inclusion (DEI) for their team by utilizing Cooleaf for their communications, events, and activities.

 They’ve hosted a variety of online activities, from encouraging teammates to shop from AAPI businesses or to honor Black History Month with a discussion on historical speeches from African American leaders.
 Hosting online not only encourages everyone to join in but enables everyone to read each other’s responses and engage in a different way.

 “Cooleaf helps us reinforce our values & helps [our team] understand what it really means,” Walt said.

 And now as companies begin to roll out plans to return to office, Shipt is seeing opportunities in what that looks like for their team.